jpaulm/javafbp-websockets/README.md

 Some diagrams
 ---

-Here is a diagram of this simple server network, together with the client, shown schematically:
+Here is a diagram of this simple server network, together with the client, shown schematically. **Note: This is not a true DrawFBP network**, as the left-hand side is just a schematic, but the idea is to give you an overview...

 ![ClientServer](https://github.com/jpaulm/javafbp-websockets/blob/master/docs/ClientServer.png "Diagram of Client and Server Network")